The adult neuro-oncology service operates across 2 sites: The Christie NHS Foundation Trust and Salford Royal Foundation Trust (SRFT).

 All brain and spinal tumour surgery (neurosurgery), new patient clinics and stereotactic radiosurgery (a special type of highly-targeted radiotherapy) take place at Salford Royal FT.

 Supportive care (including symptom control, psychological support and rehabilitation) and survivorship (coping with the effects of diagnosis or treatment) are addressed throughout the patient journey via links from both Trusts with community teams.
-More information is available here.
+More information is available on the supportive care team website section.

 Clinical research in the form of drug and treatment trials take place predominantly at The Christie; other research e.g. drug penetration and imaging studies are carried out at SRFT or the Wolfson Molecular Imaging Centre (WMIC), next door to The Christie.